 As part of the Culminating Performance Task my grade nine applied science class used the Smarter Science emergent scientist templates (poster set three) to design and conduct an inquiry into the effect of particle size on the rate of dissolving.
 The solute we dissolved was store bought Alka-Seltzer tablets and the solvent we used was water.

+Due to the nature of the learners in my class I assumed that some of them would have no prior knowledge of Alka-Seltzer.
+So I started the class by showing them the box I had purchased from the drug store, then I opened the box and showed them the packages within and finally I opened the packages and showed them the tablets.
+Next I showed them Alka-Selters advertisements from Youtube then I dropped one of the tablets into a beaker of water and demonstrated how to time the dissolving process from beginning (initial time) to end (final time).
 While demonstrating the last step I invited the students to pull out their digital devices and use the timers on them to help with the timing.
 This step allowed the students to become familiar with the timing devices they didn’t even know they had, as well as become aware of the importance of starting and stopping the timer at precisely the right moment in order to record accurate results.
 Because I had a limited number of tablets available and an even more limited budget with which to purchase more I wanted to ensure that no tablets would be wasted during the actual lab due to failure to record the dissolving time.

 Using the Smarter Science template the students determined that the independent variable for their investigation would be the particle size while the dependent variable would be time (rate).
 The controlled variables would be: